kimeshan/mf-proto/README.md

 - Video analysis mode: Allow tagging of time points in the video with the events that were defined by the user.
 - Video player/browser: Integrating a feature-rich video player such as Video.js to enable advance video playing and timeline features in the browser.
 - Progress bar: For video upload.
 - Sync process to synchronous videos on the user's machine with online, cloud-based server.
-This will allow the user to access videos from any location by logging in through the Maxflow web application on a web broswer.
+This will allow the user to access videos from any location by logging in through the mf-proto web application on a web broswer.